New Caledonia Birding Tours

 New Caledonia includes the world’s largest living arboreal pigeon (as mentioned above) but also holds the world’s largest gecko, a huge skink, and the world’s tallest tree fern.
 It was also home to a giant prehistoric turtle and a giant flightless galliform (Sylviornis neocaledoniae) which measured 5.6 feet (1.7 meters) tall, all hinting at the ancient world that once occurred on this fascinating land, which still possesses a great alure.
 It is a fantastically biodiverse country and one of those must-see places for a thrilling birdwatching holiday, it really does feel like stepping back into a prehistoric world.

-A tour to New Caledonia is, nowadays, a fun experience with great hotels, even better food, and a good road network, making accessing the birding sites much easier and more enjoyable.
+A bird-watching tour to New Caledonia is, nowadays, a fun experience with great hotels, even better food, and a good road network, making accessing the birding sites much easier and more enjoyable.
 Noumea can be reached by a relatively short flight from New Zealand or the Australian east coast (Sydney or Brisbane) and it is also a great destination to combine with some time relaxing – the island has some amazing beaches.